 Do you have electricity?

 We do have electricity.
-All of the indoor spaces have electricity, with inverter to back up.
+All of the tents have electric lighting and electric sockets.
+The dining hall/lounge also has electricity.
+We do our best to ensure that electricity is always available however occasionally there are power cuts in the village.
 We also provide solar charged lamps to help you back to your tent at night.

 Do you have Wi-Fi?